-IT departments looking to go lean are constantly seeking ways to move applications, data and services to the public cloud in order to do more with less.
-Yet, unified communications has remained in-house and on premises longer for reasons that include organizations being locked into long-term telecom contracts, a concern over a lack of customization and an "if it ain't broke, don't fix it" attitude.
+IT departments looking to go lean are constantly seeking out ways to move applications, data and services to the public cloud.
+Essentially, they want to do more with less.

-But, over the years, managed UC services have come a long way to create a solid set of benefits that may convince business leaders to reconsider.
-Let's examine how those benefits can reduce IT management and maintenance, as well as improve end-user productivity.
+Over the years, however, managed UC services have come a long way to create a solid set of benefits that may convince business leaders to reconsider on-premises deployments.
+Let's examine the purpose of managed UC services, how their benefits can reduce IT management and maintenance, and ultimately improve end-user productivity.

 This article is part of

-In some cases, private WAN links and client VPN connectivity have enabled this to happen.
-However, they can create traffic inefficiencies as modern workforces migrate outside of the corporate network boundary -- thus, degrading the performance of many time-sensitive UC applications.
+In traditional UC and network architectures, private WAN links and client VPN connectivity have enabled this to happen.
+However, these connectivity methods can create traffic inefficiencies as modern workforces migrate outside of the corporate network boundary -- thus degrading the performance of many time-sensitive UC applications.

-Cloud-managed UC platforms help IT departments to incorporate workforce management practices to stamp out those inefficiencies.
+Additionally, cloud-managed UC platforms help IT departments incorporate workforce management practices to stamp out those inefficiencies.
 In many cases, managed services even eliminate the need for expensive WAN connections and VPN workarounds.
 Large, cloud-based UC providers offer services that are intended to be used anywhere.
 Thus, app and service performance from an end-user perspective is identical, no matter where the employee resides.